Chapter 6. Correcting Data Automatically

 • Mixer

-Musicbrainz can store Folksonomy Tags at Artist, Release and Track level.
-These tags are often (but not always) used to associate an artist, release or track with a musical genre.
-With Jaikoz you can specify at what level should genre tags be taken from, and how many genres you want to link to any one song.
-Because most players only understand the first genre linked to a song some customers put a list of genres in the grouping field as a single field to make it easier to create multiple genre based playlists.
+You can specify options for genres, because most players only understand the first genre linked to a song some customers put a list of genres in the grouping field as a single field to make it easier to create multiple genre based play-lists.
 So with Jaikoz you can also specify whether to write genres to the grouping field as well, independently of the values added to the genre field.

 Add EP and Single release types to release title is useful for distinguishing between a release and a single of the same name, it is common for a release to have the same name as a song on the album and if that song is released as a single there is nothing to differentiate between them.

-Sometimes a recording artist may use a different name on some of their releases, this can mke it harder to manage your collection.
-If you enable Use Artist Name instead of Artist Credit Name then the artist name will always be used in your songs metadata.
+Sometimes a recording artist may use a different name on some of their releases, this can me it harder to manage your collection.
+If you enable Use standard Artist name instead of name displayed on cover then the artist name will always be used in your songs metadata.

-Sometimes a recording is given another name on a different release, to force a consistent name to be used enable Use Recording Name instead of Track Name
+Sometimes a recording is given another name on a different release, to force a consistent name to be used enable Use standard song title instead of title displayed on cover

-If you are an editor of Musicbrainz you may find the Only match if matches to Musicbrainz release option useful.
-When this is enabled Autocorrect from Discogs will only try to match to Discogs if the song has a Musicbrainz Id, and will only accept the match if the Discogs metadata is a good match with the existing Musicbrainz metadata.
-This is a a very useful way of finding links between Musicbrainz and Discogs that you can then add to the Musicbrainz release as a Discogs Relationship Type.
+If you are an editor of MusicBrainz you may find the Only match if matches to MusicBrainz release option useful.
+When this is enabled Auto correct from Discogs will only try to match to Discogs if the song has a MusicBrainz Id, and will only accept the match if the Discogs metadata is a good match with the existing MusicBrainz metadata.
+This is a very useful way of finding links between MusicBrainz and Discogs that you can then add to the MusicBrainz release as a Discogs Relationship Type.

 The Match Settings also apply to Discogs